 - Student is prepared for class.
-Preparation includes bringing book, notebook, pencil and calculator to class each day. - Student is able to understand the mathematical concepts presented in each lesson and may occasionally need to stay after school for clarification. - Student completes all written assignments (attempts every problem, checking answers and marks problems not understood). - Student displays work in an organized manner showing adequate understanding of material. - Student is actively engaged in the learning process. - Student is able to manage daily homework assignments - Student is willing and able to seek out extra help when needed.
+Preparation includes bringing book, notebook, Chromebook, pencil, and calculator to class each day. - Student is able to understand the mathematical concepts presented in each lesson and may occasionally need to stay after school for clarification. - Student completes all written assignments (attempts every problem, checking answers and marks problems not understood). - Student displays work in an organized manner showing adequate understanding of material. - Student is actively engaged in the learning process. - Student is able to manage daily homework assignments. - Student is willing and able to seek out extra help when needed. - Student can recognize and employ the most appropriate strategy to solve problems. - Students are able to use technology to access, evaluate, and effectively apply information.

 - Student is well prepared for class.
-Preparation includes bringing book, notebook, pencil and calculator to class each day as well as having completed the written assignments. - Student thoroughly completes all assignments in an organized manner with attention to accuracy and proper use of mathematical language - Student completes all assignments and presents them in a neat, organized manner showing a good understanding of the material. - Student is actively engaged in the learning process. - Student expresses a strong desire to learn and understand mathematics. - Student is able and willing to seek out extra help when needed. - Student is an independent test-taker who plans and uses time wisely. - Student accepts responsibility for managing a rigorous workload - Student is able to make connections between abstract mathematical concepts and concrete applications. - Student can recognize and employ the most appropriate strategy to solve problems
+Preparation includes bringing book, notebook, Chromebook, pencil, and calculator to class each day as well as having completed the written assignments. - Student thoroughly completes all assignments in an organized manner with attention to accuracy and proper use of mathematical language. - Student completes all assignments and presents them in a neat, organized manner showing a good understanding of the material. - Student is actively engaged in the learning process. - Student expresses a strong desire to learn and understand mathematics. - Student is willing and able to seek out extra help when needed. - Student is an independent test-taker who plans and uses time wisely. - Student accepts responsibility for managing a rigorous workload. - Student is able to make connections between abstract mathematical concepts and concrete applications. - Student can recognize and employ the most appropriate strategy to solve problems. - Students are able to use technology to access, evaluate, and effectively apply information.

 - Student is always well prepared for class.
-Preparation includes bringing book, notebook, pencil and calculator to class each day as well as having completed the reading and writing assignments. - Student is an autonomous learner, understands the mathematical concepts presented in each lesson and requires limited help with homework. - Student thoroughly completes all assignments in an organized manner with extreme attention to accuracy and explicitness in the use of mathematical language. - Student is always actively engaged in the learning process. - Student expresses a strong desire to learn and understand subject matter (Calculus/Statistics/Computer Science) - Student is an independent test-taker who plans and uses time wisely. - Student accepts responsibility for managing a demanding workload - Student is able to make connections between abstract mathematical concepts and concrete applications. - Student can recognize and employ the most appropriate strategy to solve problems.
+Preparation includes bringing book, notebook, Chromebook, pencil, and calculator to class each day as well as having completed the reading and writing assignments. - Student is an autonomous learner, understands the mathematical concepts presented in each lesson and requires limited help with homework. - Student thoroughly completes all assignments in an organized manner with extreme attention to accuracy and explicitness in the use of mathematical language. - Student is always actively engaged in the learning process. - Student expresses a strong desire to learn and understand subject matter (Calculus/Statistics/Computer Science) - Student is an independent test-taker who plans and uses time wisely. - Student accepts responsibility for managing a demanding workload. - Student is able to make connections between abstract mathematical concepts and concrete applications. - Student can recognize and employ the most appropriate strategy to solve problems.